Bengman/Methodology/authentication.md

 A good acccount recovery flow looks like this:
 ```
-When a user wants to reset a password - send him a link with a long and unpredictable token.
-Make this link valid for short period of time.
-When the token has already been used, make this link invalid..
-The user enters new password twice (add a CSRF token to the form).
-When successfully done, the user gets an information that the password has been changed (no need to disclose the login of the user), Don't automatically log in a user - the user should provide a username and a new password to log in.
+When a user wants to reset a password
+- send him a link with a long and unpredictable token.
+- Make this link valid for short period of time.
+- When the token has already been used, make this link invalid..
+- The user enters new password twice (add a CSRF token to the form).
+When successfully done, the user gets an information that the password has been changed (no need to disclose the login of the user).
+- Don't automatically log in a user - the user should provide a username and a new password to log in.
 ```

 # Test any "remember me" function